28 April 2026

 COVID-19

-Australian Technical Advisory Group on Immunisation (ATAGI) has provided the following advice on COVID-19 vaccine administration in 2025.
+Australian Technical Advisory Group on Immunisation (ATAGI) has provided the following advice on COVID-19 vaccine administration.

 • vaccination remains an important measure to protect those at risk of severe disease from COVID-19